intellerce/controlanimate/README.md

 # ControlAnimate

 - Combining AnimateDiff with Multi-ControlNet and Img2Img for Vid2Vid applications.
-This small library is especially focused on Vid2Vid applications and allows one to use ControlNet (or Multi-ControlNet) to guide the video generation.
+This small library is especially focused on Vid2Vid applications by using ControlNet (or Multi-ControlNet) to guide the video generation and AnimateDiff for concistency.
 - In addition it uses Img2Img for creating more consistent videos (after the first epoch).
 Similar to AnimateDiff it allows the use of DreamBooth/LoRA models in addition to the Stable Diffusion 1.5 base model.
 - This is an initial release so please expect potential issues and bugs.
-Feedback, suggestions, and feature request are welcome.
+Feedback, suggestions, and feature requests are welcome.

 ![ControlAnimate](./readme/fig1_wlogo.png?raw=true "ControlAnimate")